 Still, though, the audio signal at a microphone's output is very low in level.
 Its AC voltage (remember this is an rms value) is likely only a few millivolts.
 This level of an audio signal is referred to as mic level.

 Mic level is generally agreed to be between 1 millivolt (−60 dBV) and 100 millivolts (−20 dBV).
 These are nominal values.
 Of course, the actual output voltage of a microphone depends highly on the mic sensitivity and the loudness/proximity of the sound source.
-It’s quite possible to have voltages well below 1 millivolt and well above 100 millivolts.
+It's quite possible to have voltages well below 1 millivolts and well above 100 millivolts.

-In order for a microphone audio signal to work well within professional audio equipment, it must be amplified to line level.
+For a microphone audio signal to work well within professional audio equipment, it must be amplified to line level.

 Professional line level, nominally, is generally specified as +4 dBu.
 To keep consistent units, this is roughly 1.78 dBV.

 dBV and dBu are both decibels relative to a voltage.
 However, their reference points are different: